 cases & work of note

 Sarah has a particular expertise in this field – both criminal and civil.
-She acts for the FCA and also for clients involved in criminal and civil investigations.
-She is the author of the leading textbook in this field “Insider Dealing: Law and Practice” published by Oxford University Press (2013).
+She acts for the FCA and also for clients involved in criminal and civil investigations and in International matters.
+She is the author of the leading textbook in this field “Insider Dealing: Law and Practice” (2nd edition published by Oxford University Press (2020)).

 - R v Birk and Others (2016): Acted for the main defendant in this insider dealing case involving the £1.6bn takeover of Logica by CGI.
 Successfully mitigated for a suspended sentence of imprisonment following guilty plea.

 - R v Clarke (2016): Led Junior in this high profile insider dealing prosecution of a Fund Manager at Schroders Investment Manager who dealt over a nine year period on inside information obtained through his employment

 Click here and here for news coverage